StefanoIncardone/kaylang/README.md

 ### Run modes

+- `check`: to check the source code for correctness
 - `compile`: to compile the program down to a binary executable
 - `run`: to compile and run the generated binary executable